Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/example_notebooks.rst

 Example Jupyter Notebooks
 =========================

-There are a few example notebooks included which helps with the understanding of PrimAITE's capabilities.
+There are a few example notebooks included which help with the understanding of PrimAITE's capabilities.

 The Jupyter Notebooks can be run via the 2 examples below.
 These assume that the instructions to install PrimAITE from the :ref:`Getting Started <getting-started>` page is completed as a prerequisite.